elysewong/recipes-analysis/README.md

 ></iframe>
 Since the p-value (0.1390) is greater than 0.05, we fail to reject the null hypothesis.
 We do not find sufficient evidence to suggest that the missingness of avg_rating depends on the number of ingredients in a recipe.

+We do not impute missing values in the name, description, or avg_rating columns.
+We do not fill in missing values for name or description because these fields are not relevant to our prediction task and there is no sensible way to impute them since these columns contain free-form string text.
+For the avg_rating column, which will later act as the response variable, filling in missing values would skew the logic behind supervised learning as our goal is to predict ratings.
+Any imputation of ratings would bias the training process.

 ## **Hypothesis Testing**
 **Null Hypothesis**: Healthy-fitness-diet recipes have the same or higher average rating than other recipes.